October 12, 2022

 Morning views of the Miraz Area de Recreativo

-Eventually I got lost in my own thought though.
+Eventually, I got lost in my own thoughts, though.
 My one goal for the day was getting to the monastery in Sobrado de Monxes, where I hoped to stay for the night in their albergue.

-I was gambling a bit though.
-The monastery’s albergue didn’t take reservations, so I didn’t have a guaranteed spot to lay my head for the first time since day 2 of my Camino (which, as I recall, didn’t work out great for me, and I ended drastically overpaying for that triple room at the pension in Getaria).
+I was gambling a bit today.
+The monastery’s albergue didn’t take reservations, so I didn’t have a guaranteed spot to lay my head.
+I haven’t taken a risk like this since my second day on the Camino del Norte (which, as I recall, didn’t work out great for me.
+I’d ended up drastically overpaying for that triple room at the pension in Getaria).

 However, according to my guidebook and the navigation app on my phone, the monastery ran an albergue with more than 100 beds for pilgrims to stay in.
 Surely there would be room, right??
 I hadn’t seen a huge surge in pilgrims recently, and I doubted the Spanish locals took to staying in monasterios for their vacations.